czchen/slides/Introduction_to_GPG/main.md

 ---

-# The Purpose of PGP
+# The Purpose of GPG

-*   To verify a digital signature of message.
+*   To verify a digital signature of data.
-*   To send an encrypted message.
+*   To send an encrypted data.

 ???